How Effective is Bilateral Varicose Veins Surgery?

 - It’s highly invasive in nature.
 The procedure may include several injections, skin grafts, incisions, and the use of other invasive surgical tools.

 - The aftermath of the treatment may be painful and uncomfortable.

 - You will be bedridden for several days, which means you’ll have to take time out of your schedule to seek bilateral varicose veins surgery.

 - There’s a high risk of side effects and complications.
 The worst possible complication of bilateral varicose veins treatment is deep vein thrombosis, a condition in which the blood clots in the veins travel to the lungs, inducing a potentially lethal condition called pulmonary embolism.

 - Can be expensive because the treatment includes the cost of treatment, use of anesthetics, and the days or nights spent at the hospital.

-Best Non-Surgical Varicose Veins Treatment Alternatives
+Some of the Best Non-Surgical Varicose Veins Treatment Alternatives

 In recent years, modern medicine has come a really long way.
 Bilateral varicose veins treatment is no longer preferred because there are several minimally-invasive alternatives that treat varicose veins using advanced state-of-the-art equipment.
-The following are the best non-surgical varicose veins treatment alternatives.
+The following are some of the best non-surgical varicose veins treatment alternatives.